Permit or licence?

 If your overseas licence or driving permit doesn't meet these requirements, you must apply for a New Zealand driver licence to drive in New Zealand.

-If you'll be in New Zealand for more than a year, you need to gain a New Zealand driver licence.
-If your overseas licence is still current or expired less than 12 months ago you can apply to convert it to a New Zealand licence
+If you'll be in New Zealand for more than a year, you need to obtain a New Zealand driver licence.
+If your overseas licence is still current or has expired less than 12 months ago you can apply to convert it to a New Zealand licence.

 How to convert your overseas driver licence to a New Zealand licence

 - Apply at any driver licensing agent.

 - Complete an Application for conversion of an overseas driver licence form (DL5) (either download this form, or get a copy from any driver licensing agent).